dfmoralesb/MPE_tutorials/tutorials/ASTRAL.md

 <p align="center"><img src="images/asfigtree_3.png" alt="asfigtree_3" width="900"></p>

 * We could sort the taxa according to node order.
 To do so, click "Increasing node order" in FigTree's "Tree" menu.
-This should move "Mon_mura_111" to the bottom of the plot
+This should move all Rutaceae to the bottom of the plot

 <p align="center"><img src="images/asfigtree_4.png" alt="asfigtree_4" width="900"></p>